apify/apify-docs/content/academy/pro_apify_scraper_development/actors_webhooks.md

 ---
-title: Webhooks & advanced actor overview
+title: II - Webhooks & advanced actor overview
 description: Learn more advanced details about actors, how they work, and the default configurations they can take.
 Also learn how to integrate your actor with webhooks.
 menuWeight: 6.2
 paths: